Aestheticization of politics

-This has also been noted as being connected to the Italian Futurist movement and postulated as its main motivation for getting involved in the fascist regime of Italy.
+In the essay, Benjamin connected the concept to the Italian Futurist movement and its involvement in the fascist regime of Italy.

 Alternately, "politicization of aesthetics" (or "politicization of art") has been used as a term for an ideologically opposing synthesis, wherein art is ultimately subordinate to political life and thus a result of it, separate from it, but which is attempted to be incorporated for political use as theory relating to the consequential political nature of art.
-The historian Emilio Gentile has stressed that these two ideas are not mutually exclusive, and had a large degree of the other.
+The historian Emilio Gentile has stressed that these two ideas are not mutually exclusive, and have a large degree of the other.

-In Benjamin's original formulation, the politicization of aesthetics was considered the opposite of the aestheticization of politics, the former possibly being indicated as an instrument of "mythologizing" totalitarian Fascist regimes.
-The politicizing of art", in contrast, requires one to "[affirm] the political value and force of art [by] demystifying concepts like genius and eternal value [and by] demystifying the idea ... that art expresses the essential nature of some nation or race".
+In Benjamin's original formulation, the politicization of aesthetics was considered the opposite of the aestheticization of politics, the latter possibly being indicated as an instrument of "mythologizing" totalitarian Fascist regimes.
+The "politicizing of art", in contrast, requires one to "[affirm] the political value and force of art [by] demystifying concepts like genius and eternal value [and by] demystifying the idea [...] that art expresses the essential nature of some nation or race".
 In other words, to politicize art is to recognize that it is fundamentally a product that exists within a specific socio-cultural context; communism thus "takes art seriously not just as a cultural product but as a cultural force".

-Benjamin's concept has been linked to Guy Debord's 1967 book The Society of the Spectacle.
+Benjamin's concept has been linked to Guy Debord's 1967 book, The Society of the Spectacle.